GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-01-09 15:15:23 IST
+This content is dynamically generated in Indian Time (IST): 2024-01-09 15:24:17 IST

 Current Weather in Coimbatore:
-Temperature: 22.88 °C
+Temperature: 21.88 °C
-Condition: moderate rain
+Condition: drizzle